chickensoft-games/AutoInject/README.md

 AutoInject is a source-only package that uses the [Introspection] source generator.
 AutoInject provides two mixins: `IDependent` and `IProvider` that must be applied with the Introspection generator's `[Meta]`.

-You'll need to include `Chickensoft.Introspection`, `Chickensoft.Introspection.Generator`, and `Chickensoft.AutoInject` in your project.
+You'll need to include `Chickensoft.GodotNodeInterfaces`, `Chickensoft.Introspection`, `Chickensoft.Introspection.Generator`, and `Chickensoft.AutoInject` in your project.
 All of the packages are extremely lightweight.

 Simply add the following to your project's `.csproj` file.
 Be sure to specify the appropriate versions for each package by checking on [Nuget](https://www.nuget.org/packages?q=Chickensoft).